- What is commodities trading?

 What is commodities trading?

 Commodities trading is the act of speculating on the price movement of raw materials and natural resources.
-These commodities are mass-produced and have practical uses, with their values relating directly to the demand we have for them in our society.
+These commodities are mass-produced and have practical uses, with their values relating directly to the demand for them in our society.

 - Soft commodities are agricultural products such as coffee, soy and corn